pvslav/portfolio/SQL/DATA_CLEANING.md

 # DS jobs Information

-Lets take a look at the first few rows to examine the data in its original form.
+Lets take a look at the few random rows to examine the data in its original form.

 ````sql
 SELECT *